 - Feedback Integration

 Your skills list was just the beginning!
-Your experience as a content creator is the main event, so give it the attention it deserves.
-It actually takes a bit of strategizing to get just right!
+Your experience as a content creator is the main event, so give it center stage.

-Recruiters want to see a clear connection between your abilities and what you can actually use them to achieve.
-Include a variety of examples so that your accomplishments are well-rounded.
+Recruiters want to see a clear connection between your abilities and how you use them to achieve results.
+Include a variety of examples (from engagement boosts to software optimization) so that your accomplishments are well-rounded.

-Your entire job role is results-driven, so provide quantifiable data that proves your efficacy, too.
-How high did you boost engagement?
-Did you improve customer ratings?
-Measure your impact, and recruiters are more likely to take you seriously.
+Your job role is results-driven, so provide quantifiable data proving your efficacy.
+Mention how you boosted viewer retention or improved customer ratings.
+By measuring your impact, recruiters are more likely to take you seriously.

 Check out these samples:

-- Worked with social media manager to boost lead generation by creating 3 funnels, resulting in a 9% increase in contact form submissions
+- Worked with social media manager to boost lead generation creating 3 funnels, resulting in 9% increase in contact form submissions

-- Achieved 67 WPM, responding to chats in an average of 44 seconds or less and improving customer feedback by 13%
+- Achieved 67 WPM, responding to chats within 44 seconds or less on average, improving customer feedback by 13%

-- Analyzed media inquiries and built a strategy for addressing customer issues within 2 hours of posting
+- Analyzed media inquiries and built strategy for addressing customer issues within 2 hours of posting

 - Navigated 6+ social media platforms, posting and engaging with content to increase followers by 22% within a year